 Use this calculator to work out your personal tax liability on any company dividends and salary you receive during the 2018-19 tax year.

 Simply enter your annual salary and dividend amounts in the yellow boxes below.
-Our embedded calculator will work out your total tax liability for the year.
+The calculator will work out your total tax liability for the 2018/19 tax year.
+You can access the 2017/18 calculator here.

 To keep up-to-date with any future company tax changes, simply sign up to our free newsletter list, and we’ll also send you 20 limited company tax-saving tips.